Fox to Show 4 Top 20 Teams In 4K On Saturday - The TV Answer Man!

 The pay TV services that are expected to carry the Fox games in 4K on special 4K channels are DIRECTV, Dish, Comcast, Verizon, Optimum, DIRECTV Stream, YouTube TV, and FuboTV.
 (In FuboTV markets where the Fox affiliate is provided with your programming package.)
 Check your on-screen guide for more details.

 (To find out what you need to watch 4K on the Fox Sports app, including which devices are compatible, click here.
+We can’t overemphasize the importance of having a device that Fox says is compatible for 4K.
 The games will be simulcast in high-def on Fox network affiliates.)

 What Is Upscaled 4K On Fox?